 Suggested reading: How to make a tarp shelter – 15 designs with pictures

 You have to remain unseen and make your campsite portable as much as possible if you want to survive.
 A clean and nonvisible camp is crucial because it is less likely to be disrupted or detected.
 One of the survival lessons you learn when being homeless is that you don’t want to waste physical and psychological energy to always rebuild your campsite.

-There are those less fortunate that seek out smaller rooms in abandoned building and insulate the entire room with cardboard.
+There are those less fortunate that seek out smaller rooms in abandoned buildings and insulate the entire room with cardboard.
 It’s an item that can protect you from the elements if you line it with garbage bags and it’s really lightweight compared to other building materials.
-Think about this next time you want to throw away the cardboard box from your new TV, you never know when you might find a good use for it.
+Think about this next time you want to throw away the cardboard box from your new TV.
+You never know when you might find a good use for it.

 Homeless survival lessons – Fire and Heat

-They get petroleum jelly and lighters from a 99 cent store and using a wood, newspaper, cloth or cotton balls, they are able to improvise a portable cooking stove.
+They get petroleum jelly and lighters from a 99 cent store and using wood, newspaper, cloth or cotton balls.
+They can improvise a portable cooking stove.
 Most of the videos you see online about DIY can stoves are survival lessons learned from the homeless.
 You will be surprised to find out how many of them have flint-and steel methods to start fires.
 They also like to pay a visit to local bars or hotels to re-supply their matches stock.